 To keep abreast of all the trends, Gennette says Macy’s has “good systems and also draws on the expertise of its Macy’s Merchandising Group, the latter of which can dig and make recommendations on vendors, trends and classifi cations.”As head of the company’s men’s wear team, Gennette works closely with Stuart Goldblatt, general merchandise manager of men’s for MMG, whom he calls “a great resource.”

 Additionally, he notes, information “rolls up from a granular level” from buyers at the different divisions who “talk to each other all the time.”

 In order to stay current, Gennette says the company always holds open-to-buy to spend on the hottest and latest items.
 “We’re not handcuffed.
-We have the liquidity to react to anything that is working.”
+We have the liquidity to react to anything

 On the store front, Gennette reports Macy’s West will add three stores in Arizona, a state that he believes represents “a big opportunity.
 We’re looking to have 11 doors there by 2010.
 We’re getting traction there.”